-^{} Length of service dates reflect the Trustee's commencement of service with the Trust's predecessor entities, where applicable.
+Length of service dates reflect the Trustee's commencement of service with the Trust's predecessor entities, where applicable.

-NAME AND YEAR OF BIRTH POSITION HELD AND LENGTH OF SERVICE PRINCIPAL OCCUPATIONS DURING PAST FIVE YEARS OR LONGER CURRENT OTHER PUBLIC COMPANY OR INVESTMENT COMPANY DIRECTORSHIPS Class III - Non-Ir nterested Trustees to s serve until 2025 Annual Meeting of Shareholders TIMOTHY J. PENNY (Born 1951) Trustee, since 2010; Chair, since 2018 President and Chief Executive Officer of Southern Minnesota Initiative Foundation, a non-profit organization, since 2007.
+NAME AND YEAR OF BIRTH POSITION HELD AND LENGTH OF SERVICE PRINCIPAL OCCUPATIONS DURING PAST FIVE YEARS OR LONGER CURRENT OTHER PUBLIC COMPANY OR INVESTMENT COMPANY DIRECTORSHIPS Class III - Non-Ir nterested Trustees to s erve until 2025 Annual Meeting of Shareholders TIMOTHY J. PENNY Trustee, since 2010; President and Chief Executive Officer of Southern Minnesota Initiative Foundation, a non-profit organization, since 2007.
 Vice Chair of the Economic Club of Minnesota, since 2007.
-Co-Chair of the Committee for a Responsible Federal Budget, since 1995.
+Co-Chair of the Committee for a Desensible Factoral Budget since 1005.
+Mambers of the Desend of Twetteen of N/A (Born 1951) (Born 1951) Chair, since 2018 the Committee for a Responsible Federal Budget, since 1995.
 Member of the Board of Trustees of NorthStar Education Finance, Inc., a non-profit organization, from 2007-2022.
 Senior Fellow of the University of Minnesota Humphrey Institute from 1995 to 2017.
-N/A JAMES G. POLISSON (Born 1959) Trustee, since 2018; Nominating and Governance Committee Chair, since 2024 Retired.
+JAMES G. POLISSON Trustee, since 2018; Nominating and Governance Committee Chair, since 2024 Retired.
 Chief Marketing Officer, Source (ETF) UK Services, Ltd, from 2015 to 2017.
-From 2012 to 2015, Principal of The Polisson Group, LLC, a management consulting, corporate advisory and principal investing company.
+From 2012 to 2015, Principal of The Polisson Group, LLC, a management consulting, corporate advisory and N/A (Born 1959) principal investing company.
 Chief Executive Officer and Managing Director at Russell Investments, Global Exchange Traded Funds from 2010 to 2012.
 Managing Director of Barclays Global Investors from 1998 to 2010 and Global Chief Marketing Officer for iShares and Barclays Global Investors from 2000 to 2010.
-Trustee of the San Francisco Mechanics' Institute, a non-profit organization, from 2013 to 2015.
+Trustee of the San Francisco Mechanics' Institute, a non- profit organization, from 2013 to 2015.
 Board member of the Russell Exchange Traded Fund Trust from 2011 to 2012.
 Director of Barclays Global Investors Holdings Deutschland GmbH from 2006 to 2009.
 Mr. Polisson is an attorney and has a retired status with the Massachusetts and District of Columbia Bar Associations.
-N/A PAMELA WHEELOCK (Born 1959) Trustee, since January 2020; previously Trustee from January 2018 to July 2019 Chair Liaison, since July 2024 Retired.
+PAMELA WHEELOCK OCK since January 2020; previously Trustee Retired.
 Executive and Senior Financial leadership positions in the public, private and nonprofit sectors.
 Interim President and CEO, McKnight Foundation, 2020.
-Interim Commissioner, Minnesota Department of Human Services, 2019.
+Interim Commissioner, N/A (Born 1959) Minnesota Department of Human Services, 2019.
 Chief Operating Officer, Twin Cities Habitat for Humanity, 2017-2019.
-Vice President for University Services, University of Minnesota, 2012-2016.
+Vice President for University Services, University of Minnesota, 2012- 2016.
 Interim President and CEO, Blue Cross and Blue Shield of Minnesota, 2011-2012.
 Executive Vice-President and Chief Financial Officer, Minnesota Wild, 2002-2008.
 Commissioner, Minnesota Department of Finance, 1999-2002.
 Chair of the Board of Directors of Destination Medical Center Corporation.
 Board member of the Minnesota Wild Foundation from 2009-2024.
-N/A

-^{} Length of service dates reflect the Trustee's commencement of service with the Trust's predecessor entities, where applicable.
+Length of service dates reflect the Trustee's commencement of service with the Trust's predecessor entities, where applicable.